 What’s the worst word someone could use to describe your child?

-There are a slew of cringe worthy adjectives to choose from, but Entitled would be it for me.
-Spoiled brat 2016 style.
-I’m on a mission to parent against this ugly trait running rampant in this me, myself and I generation that we are raising.
+There is a slew of cringe-worthy adjectives to choose from, but Entitled would be it for me.
+Spoiled brat 2019 style.
+I’m on a mission to parent against this ugly trait running rampant in this me, myself and I generation that we are raising our kids in.

 Oh no she did not.

-Dad just sat there stone faced, silently staring straight ahead waiting for yet another Mother-Daughter scuffle to subside.
+Dad just sat stone-faced, silently staring straight ahead waiting for yet another Mother-Daughter scuffle to subside.
 Daughter wins.
 Family and society lose.

 Our kids were appalled that they had to be in middle seats, in different rows for the long flight home.
 I, too, feel much better when we are all sitting closely knit next to one another but sometimes that’s not the way the cookie crumbles and we have to go with the flow without complaint.
 Their reactions to their boarding passes made me realize that I need to purposefully book them into uncomfortable situations more often.